jainaneesh/Makefile--native-and-cross-compilation/README.md

-# Makefile--native-and-cross-compilation
+AUTHOR : Aneesh Jain
-Wrote this makefile from scratch for the course Embedded Software and Hardware Architecture
+OBJECTIVE : To complete Coursera Assignment 2 for the course Introduction to Embedded Systems and Build Environment
+	    Wrote this makefile from scratch.